 4.4 Exceptions to the above parking prohibition, and eligibility for parking permits, may be allowed by the University in cases where the student has a relevant disability or impairment under the Disability Discrimination Act 1995.
 The University complies with that Act and, subject to that Act, all exceptions are at the University's discretion.
 View information about Blue Badge holders.

 5.1.
 The University has arranged limited insurance cover for items kept in the Room.
+For the avoidance of doubt, your personal property, including bicycles, is not by covered by the insurance.
 The cover is limited and subject to terms and conditions, details of which can be found on the cover4students website.
 You must check those terms and conditions carefully to satisfy yourself whether that cover provides you with adequate protection and where necessary arrange your own insurance cover.